alterway/formations/cours/openstack/openstack-presentation-inside.en.md

 ### Tools and communication

+-   Code: Git (GitHub is used as a mirror)
 -   Peer review for code: Gerrit
 -   Continous Integration (CI): Zuul
 -   Blueprints/specifications and bugs:
     -    Launchpad
-    -    Storyboard
+    -    StoryBoard
--   Code: Git (GitHub is used as a mirror)
 -   Communication: IRC and mailing-lists
+-   Translation: Zanata

 ### Development: in details